kbaggen/Cheapfathers-Bubble-Logger/README.md

 </p>

-### Equipment
+### Equipment -Wiring
-1. Sound Sensor Detecting Module LM393.
-2. ds18b20  + resistor (4,7K ohm).
-3. NodeMCU.
-4. BDM280 pressure sensor.
-5. Wires!
-6. Optional - One small single-channel relay, needed of you wish to control temeprature.

-### Wiring
+Besides a NodeMCU and some femal til femal wires to connect it all:
- - Temp probe (ds18b20) is on D4/pin2.
+ - Temp probe (ds18b20 + resistor (4,7K ohm)) is on D4/pin2.
  - The Sound Sensor Detecting Module LM393 is on Pin D5/Pin14.
- - Relay on D7/Pin 13.

  - BMP280 pressure module is on pin 4/D2 for SDA and SCL is on pin5/D1.
+ - Optinal - Relay on D7/Pin 13.
 <p align="center">
   <img width="556" height="646" src="https://github.com/kbaggen/Cheapfathers-Bubble-Logger/blob/master/pic/diagram2.png">
 </p>